Regulatory takings in the United States: The role of public interest advocacy in regulatory takings cases

 The development of regulatory takings jurisprudence is notable for the contribution made by public interest advocates from both the conservationist and property rights advocacy camps.
+Both the property rights advocacy organizations and many conservation-oriented organizations have submitted numerous amicus briefs in virtually all the major regulatory takings cases at the Supreme Court as well as in a number of appellate courts.
+While the property rights advocacy organizations generally argue for greater protections for property rights, and compensation when those rights are taken, the conservation-oriented entities argue that government owes no compensation when it regulates to promote public health, safety and conservation values.

 One of the more prominent advocates on behalf of property rights has been the Pacific Legal Foundation, which represented the landowners in Nollan v.
 California Coastal Commission, Suitum v.
 Tahoe Regional Planning Authority, Palazzolo v.
 Rhode Island, Koontz v.
 St. Johns Water Management District, and Murr v.
-Wisconsin.
+Wisconsin, Cedar Point v.
+Hassid, Tyler v.
+Hennepin County, and Sheetz v.
+El Dorado County.
 Another non-profit, Oregonians in Action, represented Mrs. Dolan in her battle with the City of Tigard.
 Likewise, Mountain States Legal Foundation represented the landowner in Brandt v.
 United States, a case where a railroad-right-of-way had been taken by the federal government.

 On the other side of the debate, the State of Hawaii was represented by Vermont Law School Professor John Echeverria in Lingle v.
 Chevron, and who has worked with the Audubon Society and Community Rights Council.
-Both the property rights advocacy organizations and many conservation-oriented organizations have submitted numerous amicus briefs in virtually all the major regulatory takings cases at the Supreme Court as well as in a number of appellate courts.
-While the property rights advocacy organizations generally argue for greater protections for property rights, and compensation when those rights are taken, the conservation-oriented entities argue that government owes no compensation when it regulates to promote public health, safety and conservation values.